sahilsaleem2907/sift/README.md

 - **Self-hosting with your own key is free, forever.** Running Sift internally — including as a service inside your org — carries no obligations.
 - **If you modify Sift and offer it to others over a network**, you must make your modified source available to those users under the same license.
 This keeps every improvement to Sift open, so no one can take it closed.

-Versions released before this change remain available under their original MIT terms; all releases going forward are AGPL-3.0.